 Travel back in time to Dinosaur National Monument, 149 million years ago, and encounter a place very different than what we see today.
+The river canyons, mountains and deserts will not appear until long in the future.
 Learn more about the environment that gave rise to these gigantic creatures.

 Hunting for Dinosaurs

-Even in a place rich with fossils, finding a dinosaur takes skill and luck.
-Paleontologists explore for signs of anciet animals not just in the fossil-rich Morrison Formation, but many other sites.
-Learn more about some of our recent excavations.
+Even in a place rich with fossils, finding a dinosaur takes skill and sometimes luck.
+Paleontologists explore for signs of ancient animals not just in the fossil-rich Morrison Formation, but also at many other sites.
+Learn more about some of our recent excavations and research.

 Starting in 1909, Earl Douglass discovered and excavated fossils in what is now Dinosaur National Monument.
-Scientists continue that work today.
+While Earl Douglass may the most well-known, other scientists continue that work today.
 Meet the people behind the dinosaurs.

 Saving the Dinosaurs

 Their bones may have survived for 149 million years, but the threats to fossils are many, from erosion to theft.
-During the summer of 2012, paleontologists were seen working along the quarry cliff face, but they weren't excavating bones.
+During the summer of 2012, visitors could see paleontologists working along the quarry cliff face, but they weren't excavating bones.
 Learn what paleontologists are doing to protect our fossils.

 Seeing Dinosaurs Today